 Sometimes simpler is better.
 That’s certainly the case with these old-fashioned pies, which have been unjustly relegated to the back of the recipe box.
 Made from just a few basic ingredients, they still manage to be rich and full of flavor.
-So break out the apron and the rolling pin, and give them a try.
+In honor of National Pie Day, break out the apron and the rolling pin, and give them a try.

 The beauty of this pie is in its simplicity.
 Known as a “desperation pie” because it relies on just a few very basic ingredients—the only ingredients many cash-strapped farm families had back in the 19th and 20th centuries—the chess pie nevertheless manages to be decadent, with flour, sugar, eggs and butter coming together in just the right quantities.
 Adding in buttermilk along with some cocoa powder makes it even more satisfying.
 From there, you can customize it any number of ways—with lemons, pecans, even with citrus fruits.

 Mincemeat reaches all the way back to the 13th century, when Crusaders returned from the Holy Land with the three main spices: cloves, cinnamon, and nutmeg.
 Cooks used them mainly as preservatives for fruit and meat, and found that combining everything together made for a tasty pie filling.
 Recent generations have done away with the “meat” part of mincemeat pie, though chefs swear on their grandmother’s grave that it’s the best version of the dish.
 For those put off by elk or venison or beef in their dessert, give former Gourmet editor Ruth Reichl’s found recipe a try.

 3. Sugar Cream Pie